ArduPilot/ardupilot_wiki/common/source/docs/common-transmitter-tuning.rst

 correspond to sets of related parameters that can be tuned one after the other in a flight.

 .. note:: Most of the tuneable parameters apply to the VTOL operation of QuadPlanes.
-Only :ref:`TUNE_PARAM<TUNE_PARAM>` values in the 50-57 range are for fixed wing operation.
+Only :ref:`TUNE_PARAM<TUNE_PARAM>` values in the 50-57 and 111-113 ranges are for fixed wing operation.

 Use your ground stations parameter interface to see see the full list of tunable parameters and parameter sets available for :ref:`TUNE_PARAM<TUNE_PARAM>`.
 For